stevehill1981/stevehill1981.github.io/_projects/putty-themer.md

 layout: post
 title:  "PuTTY Themer"
 technologies: ruby
+excerpt: A very simple command-line tool to apply a colour scheme and font to all PuTTY sessions saved in the user's registry.
 ---
 A very simple command-line tool to apply a colour scheme and font to all PuTTY sessions saved in the user's registry.
 I built this about 3 years ago, and I was pleased to find